CrownPab/magic-8-ball-flutter/README.md

 # Magic 8 Ball 🎱

+This was an assignment from an online flutter course that I am enrolled in on Udemy

 ## Purpose of this project

 Practice what I have learned about stateful and stateless widgets in flutter to create a interactive magic 8 ball app.